+Exhibit

-Exhibit No. Description 1.1+ Form of Underwriting Agreement.
-3.1+ Amended and Restated Certificate of Incorporation, as amended, of the Registrant, as currently in effect.
-3.1.1+ Certificate of Amendment to Amended and Restated Certificate of Incorporation of the Registrant.
-3.2+ Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect immediately prior to completion of the offering.
-3.3+ Bylaws of the Registrant and the amendments thereto, as currently in effect.
+No. Description 1.1 Form of Underwriting Agreement.
+3.1 Amended and Restated Certificate of Incorporation, as amended, of the Registrant, as currently in effect.
+3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect immediately prior to completion of the offering.
+3.3 Bylaws of the Registrant and the amendments thereto, as currently in effect.
+3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect immediately prior to the completion of the offering.
+4.1 Specimen Common Stock Certificate of the Registrant.
+4.2 Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated July 10, 2018.

-Exhibit No. Description 3.4+ Form of Amended and Restated Bylaws of the Registrant, to be in effect immediately prior to the completion of the offering.
-4.1+ Specimen Common Stock Certificate of the Registrant.
-4.2+ Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated December 19, 2019.
-5.1 Opinion of Goodwin Procter LLP.
-10.1+# 2015 Equity Incentive Plan and forms of award agreements thereunder.
-10.2+# 2020 Stock Option and Incentive Plan and forms of award agreements thereunder.
-10.3+# 2020 Employee Stock Purchase Plan.
-10.4+# Senior Executive Cash Incentive Bonus Plan.
-10.5+# Prior Non-Employee Director Compensation Policy.
-10.6+# Non-Employee Director Compensation Policy.
-10.7+# Executive Severance Plan.
-10.8+# Offer Letter, by and between the Registrant and Bernard Coulie, M.D., Ph.D., dated October 12, 2015.
-10.9+# Offer Letter, by and between the Registrant and Hans Hull, J.D., dated February 10, 2016.
-10.10+# Offer Letter, by and between the Registrant and Keith Cummings, M.D., MBA, dated November 29, 2018.
-10.11+# Offer Letter, by and between the Registrant and Éric Lefebvre, M.D., dated February 28, 2018.
-10.12+# Offer Letter, by and between the Registrant and Barbara Howes, dated May 1, 2019.
-10.13+ Form of Indemnification Agreement, by and between the Registrant and each of its directors and certain officers.
-10.14+ Office Lease, by and between the Registrant and 260 Littlefield Avenue South San Francisco, California 94080, dated February 6, 2018.
-10.15++ Collaboration and License Agreement, by and between the Registrant and Novartis Institutes For Biomedical Research, Inc., dated October 17, 2019.
+Exhibit No. Description 5.1 Opinion of Goodwin Procter LLP.
+10.1# 2015 Equity Incentive Plan and forms of award agreements thereunder.
+10.2# 2019 Stock Option and Incentive Plan and forms of award agreements thereunder.
+10.3# 2019 Employee Stock Purchase Plan.
+10.4# Senior Executive Cash Incentive Bonus Plan.
+10.5# Non-Employee Director Compensation Policy.
+10.6# Executive Severance Plan.
+10.7# Offer Letter, by and between the Registrant and Bernard Coulie, M.D., Ph.D., dated November 21, 2018.
+10.8# Offer Letter, by and between the Registrant and Hans Hull, dated February 9, 2016.
+10.9# Offer Letter, by and between the Registrant and Keith Cummings, M.D., MBA, dated October 7, 2015.
+10.10# Offer Letter, by and between the Registrant and Éric Lefebvre, M.D., dated February 27, 2018.
+10.11 Form of Indemnification Agreement, by and between the Registrant and each of its directors and officers.
+10.12 Office Lease, by and between the Registrant and 260 Littlefield Avenue South San Francisco, California 94080, dated February 6, 2018.
 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm.
 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1).
-24.1+ Power of Attorney (included on signature page).
+24.1 Power of Attorney (included on signature page).